yiisoft/csrf/README.md

 ## CSRF Tokens

+In case Yii framework is used along with config plugin, the package is [configured](./config/web.php) automatically to use synchronizer token and masked decorator.
+You can change that depending on your needs.

 ### Synchronizer CSRF token

 Synchronizer CSRF token is a stateful CSRF token that is a unique random string.
 It is saved in persistent storage